Terbit Rencana Perangin Angin: Slavery and torture accusations, deaths

 A cage containing human occupants was found on Terbit's property.
 It was said that the inmates were used for slave labour on Terbit's palm oil plantation.
 The inmates were found with bruises when the cage was discovered by investigators.

 The wife of one of the inmates said that she sent her husband there for drug treatment.
 However, after it was disclosed that Terbit had no permit to run a drug treatment facility, he said that the cage did not constitute drug 'rehabilitation' but merely 'training' for drug addicts, and had been operating informally for many years under the auspices of the Pemuda Pancasila, with the knowledge of local authorities.

 A video posted on Terbit's wife Tiorita's YouTube channel in March 2021, stated that Terbit and Tiorita ran a 'drug guidance' facility at their home.
 They stated that as a mother, it was Tiorita who responsible for providing food for the patients, as being a mother she would understand this well.

 The police said they had received three reports of deaths of the inmates, in 2015 and 2021, and that they had found graves on the site.
 Investigators stated that certain code words ('2½ buttons', 'mos' and 'das') were used when torturing inmates to indicate the type of punishment, and that this torture resulted in the deaths of inmates.
 Terbit acknowledged that there had been deaths of inmates.
+Terbit's son Dewa Rencana Perangin-angin was convicted in November 2022 of torturing an inmate to death and received a prison sentence.

+Terbit stood trial in 2024 for human trafficking in connection with the slavery allegations.
+He was acquitted by a three-judge panel on 9 July.
+Four months later, the Supreme Court of Indonesia overturned the verdict and pronounced Terbit guilty, sentencing him to imprisonment for four years on November 15.

 Wildlife crimes

-Seven protected animals were fond on Terbit's property.
+Seven protected animals were found on Terbit's property.